egnsh93/CST8257/README.md

 Fall 2015 Semester:

 This repository contains my completed assignments for my Web Applications Development course.
 The contents will be updated as I progress through the semester.
+Some of the labs had specific implementation requirements and therefore, not all code presented here represents my particular coding style, or my particular approach to solving a problem.

 ### Languages / Concepts
 - PHP